kwonkh0424/kwonkh0424.github.io/Porous_PEEK.md

 #### Porous PEEK Technology
-I have worked on developing Cohere XLIF Spine Implants, which is the first-of-its-kind spinal implant For more details see [NuVasive - AMS](https://www.nuvasive.com/surgical-solutions/advanced-materials-science/porous-peek/).
+I have worked on developing Cohere XLIF Spine Implants, which is the first-of-its-kind spinal implant.

+For more details see [NuVasive - AMS](https://www.nuvasive.com/surgical-solutions/advanced-materials-science/porous-peek/).